MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 Almost all methods are static (@staticmethod)

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 8.0.6 ?
+    - Changed the "open_url_in_new_tab" method (MrFixUI class) to work correctly.

 What's new in Version 8.0.5 ?
     - Added the method "check_Console_and_Network_errors" (class MrFixUI) for Google Chrome browser.
 This method must used with method "get_driver" (class MrBrowserManager)